DoxrGitHub/conjure/windows/README.md

 3. Find a VPN and get/install the extension
 4. Press the puzzle piece at the top, and press the eye next to the extension you downloaded
 5. Press on the new icon that appears at the top, and then figure out what you have to do to get the VPN working.
 The VPN might not work, so just installing a different one.
 6. Use the VPN.
-Some stuff might be slower but the browser will be unblocked.
+Some stuff might be slower but the browser will be unbl0cked.

-Later I might make a tutorial on fully unblocked Linux (like Windows) + Chrome which doesn't need a VPN and might be faster.
+Later I might make a tutorial on fully unbl0cked Linux (like Windows) + Chrome which doesn't need a VPN and might be faster.